Alertness

-Wakefulness refers mainly to differences between the sleep and the wake state, including for modulation or stimulation of these pathways, and vigilance refers to sustained alertness and concentration but both terms are sometimes used synonymously with alertness.
+Wakefulness refers mainly to differences between the sleep and waking states; vigilance refers to sustained alertness and concentration.
+Both terms are sometimes used synonymously with alertness.

-Physiological aspects
+Importance and difficulty

 People who have to be alert during their jobs, such as air traffic controllers or pilots, often face challenges maintaining their alertness.
 Research shows that for people "...engaged in attention-intensive and monotonous tasks, retaining a constant level of alertness is rare if not impossible."
 If people employed in safety-related or transportation jobs have lapses in alertness, this "may lead to severe consequences in occupations ranging from air traffic control to monitoring of nuclear power plants."

-Biological pathways
+Neurobiological pathways

-Neurotransmitters that can initiate, promote, or enhance wakefulness or alertness are serotonin, (nor)epinephrine, dopamine (e.g. blockade of dopamine reuptake), glutamate, histamine and acetylcholine.
-Neuromodulators that can do so include neuropeptide orexin.
-Similarly inhibition or reduction of alertness-inhibiting mechanisms such as certain cytokines and adenosine (as with caffeine) may also increase alertness.
+Neurotransmitters that can initiate, promote, or enhance wakefulness or alertness include serotonin, (nor)epinephrine, dopamine (e.g. blockade of dopamine reuptake), glutamate, histamine, and acetylcholine.
+Neuromodulators that can do so include the neuropeptide orexin.
+Similarly inhibition or reduction of mechanisms causing sleepiness, or drowsiness such as certain cytokines and adenosine (as with caffeine) may also increase perceived wakefulness and thus alertness.

 Wakefulness depends on the coordinated effort of multiple brain areas.
 These are affected by neurotransmitters and other factors.
-Activating some specific neuronal populations was also found to increase wakefulness.
-Experiments indicate that none of these neurotransmitters or the neurons producing them are individually necessary for maintaining wakefulness.
+Many Neurotransmitters are in effect to experience wakefulness to include GABA, Acetylcholine, Adenosine, Serotonin, Norepinephrine, Histamine, and Dopamine.
+There is not an isolated neurotransmitter that alone is responsible for the sensation of wakefulness.
+However, it is known that many transmitters are used together to cause this effect.
 Research to map the wakefulness circuitry is ongoing.

 Beta power has been used as an indicator of cortical arousal or alertness by several studies.
 A study also measured alertness with EEG data.

+Additional information can be found on the neurobiology, neuroscience, brain, behavioral neuroscience, and neurotransmitter pages.